-So you're asking yourself the question 'is Barnet a nice place to live?''
-You've found some estate agents and they have told you what you wanted to hear.
-You've read some speil by a local councillor who says that Barnet is on the up an up?
-Now it's time for a bit of reality.
+Is Barnet a nice place to live or is Barnet rough?
+Forget local estate agents sales speil and local councillors who say that Barnet is on the up an up, it's time for a bit of reality.
 Cold hard statistics culled from the Police, the Indices of Deprivation and the latest census.
 Is Barnet truly a nice place to live, or are Borehamwood, Elstree and Potters Bar a lot better?
 Time to find out.

 ---|---|